Gestational Diabetes Management: Diabetes Friendly Indian Diet During Pregnancy

 You need to increase the overall protein intake and control the carbs by eating more complex carbs ensuring that it is around 50% of the overall requirement.
 Your dietitian will be able to plan it based on your pre-pregnancy Body Mass Index (BMI) and weight gain.

 Complex carbohydrates in the form of rotis made with whole wheat, ragi (nachni), millet jowar and bajra are good in the right portions spread over 3 main meals.
-It is good to eat 2 snacks in between meals, to maintain blood glucose level and prevent a sudden drop.
+It is also good to eat 2 snacks in between meals, to maintain blood glucose level and prevent a sudden drop.

 Even if a woman is obese, the national guidelines by the National Institute of Nutrition (NIN) do not recommend reducing the calories drasticaly because such diets in women with GDM can “adversely impair fetal growth".
 However, they recommend "moderate caloric restriction (reduction by 30% of estimated energy needs) in obese women with GDM as it may improve glycemic control without ketonemia and reduce maternal weight gain.”